Or you could always constantly remind him of that debt. In every conversation you have with him, no less.

 The same can be done to other party members.
 Including your current love interest.

 In fact, the game actually encourages this kind of personal, soul-crushing malevolence over random violence.
 If you start just killing at random, the Lady of Pain will show up shortly to inform you that you are not top dog in her city, but there is no major penalty for ruining other's lives with just words.
 Go right ahead!

-Rather mild example...in Kingdom Hearts, you can not only run up and smack the Queen of Hearts (who dies in one hit) with your Keyblade and she falls in the battle with the card guards, but make Captain Hook's day miserable.
+Rather mild example...in Kingdom Hearts, you can not only run up and smack the Queen of Hearts (who "dies" in one hit) with your Keyblade and she falls in the battle with the card guards, but you can also make Captain Hook's day miserable.
 You can simply light his pants on fire and cause him to run around in mid-air.
 Or knock him off the ship and watch as he yells "YOU'LL NOT GET ME OTHER HAND!!!" before he almost hits the water.
-Even more satisfying when you light his pants on fire and he puts it out right over the water.
+Even more satisfying when you light his pants on fire andhe puts it out right over the water.